 The second floor is male-oriented and the third floor is female-oriented.
 Though it is the oldest dorm, with showers that take longer to heat up, and where the water pressure isn’t the best, Ellis Hall offers special bonuses to those who appreciate all the great advantages received by living there.

 Ellis Hall was named after mover and shaker George Ellis, who made his fortune in the railroad business.
-The first residence hall for Castleton students was Leavenworth Hall, in 1926, located very near to where Ellis Hall was built, but in 1971, it burned to the ground.
+The first residence hall for students here was Leavenworth Hall, built in 1926, located very near to where Ellis Hall was built.
+But, in 1971, Leavenworth Hall was burned to the ground.

 Ellis Hall was the second residence built at Castleton, in 1951, when the college was called Castleton Teacher’s College.
 It started out as an all female dormitory.
 Proper etiquette was observed.
 Women had to sign in and out of the residence hall.
 Men were not allowed in the women’s rooms unless they were helping to move the women in and out.
 Reputations were very important.

 Men and women were allowed to socialize in the lobby and living room, and outside porches.
 There was a curfew system then.
-All women must be in the hall by 11:00 pm; Monday through Thursday, and by 2:00 AM; Friday and Saturday.
+All women had to be in the hall by 11:00 pm, Monday through Thursday, and by 2:00 AM, Friday and Saturday.
 In 1968, curfews were abolished except for first semester Castleton Freshmen.

-In 1977, an annex was added to Ellis Hall where sixteen male students lived, joining the one hundred women already living there.
+In 1977, an annex was added to Ellis Hall for sixteen male students, joining the one hundred women already living there.
 Over time, more men moved into Ellis Hall and it became truly co-ed.

 In the mid-1990s, Ellis Hall became a Castleton College Freshman residence.
 Perhaps, it wasn’t such a great idea.
 It got the reputation for having “rambunctious residents” who played pranks, probably had panty raids, and tested the fire drill system frequently.
-Eventually, the mischief-making calmed down to a more normal, respectable level found at most colleges.
+Eventually, the mischief-making calmed down to a more normal, respectable level.